 4. Approval of the Business Case is undertaken by the Faculty Pro-Vice-Chancellor, except where there are significant resource issues surrounding the new programme, in which case the Faculty Pro-Vice-Chancellor will consult the Pro-Vice-Chancellor (PVC) for Education and Student Experience.
 The Faculty Pro-Vice-Chancellor will be seeking to determine whether the market for the programme exists and whether income and other benefits generated by a new programme will at least match the resources that it will consume.
 The Faculty Pro-Vice-Chancellor will consider, in conjunction with Student Services Development (Academic Processes) and Faculty level committees, whether the newly proposed programme would compete with existing programmes within and outside the School and to what extent.
 One of the aims of a new programme should be to increase (or, at least, help maintain) the overall intake of students to the University and the Faculty Pro-Vice-Chancellor should have a reasonable expectation that the programme will attract a minimum of eight students annually within three years of launch.
 In order to arrive at this judgement, the Faculty Pro-Vice-Chancellor may request additional information from or hold discussions with the School, or seek further guidance from one of the offices listed in 2 above.
 The Faculty Pro-Vice-Chancellor will inform Student Services Development (Academic Processes) once a decision has been made.
 A School unhappy with the decision of the Faculty Pro-Vice-Chancellor may request that the matter be considered by the PVC for Education and Student Experience.

-5. In the case of new programmes at the international campuses, the Business Case is considered by the Provost for the relevant campus and the Pro-Vice Chancellor for Global Engagement for approval.
+5. In the case of new programmes delivered entirely at the international campuses, the Business Case is considered by the Provost and Vice-Provost for the relevant campus.
+The Vice-Provost, on the basis of advice and guidance from Student Services, will confirm that the proposed programme is aligned with the University of Nottingham Qualifications Framework, the University’s study regulations and any other relevant Quality Manual provisions.
+If the programme deviates from these provisions in any regard, then approval is also required from the PVC Education & Student Experience.
+In the case of new programmes that are delivered jointly by the international campuses and the UK campus (e.g. 2+2 programmes), or are programmes currently delivered in the UK that will in future be delivered also at UNMC/UNNC, the Business Case is considered by the Provost of the relevant campus and the appropriate Faculty Pro-Vice-Chancellor in the same manner as indicated by paragraph 4 above.
+The Office of Global Engagement should also be informed of any proposed new programme.
 For programmes approved for delivery on the Malaysia Campus, other than those subject to professional body accreditation, 'self-accreditation' (comprising QSC receiving information confirming the satisfactory operation of the programme on the Malaysia Campus) must be undertaken before the first cohort of students has completed the programme.

 6. When a Business Case has been approved, Student Services Development (Academic Processes) will enter the new programme on University systems and inform the School and other interested parties.
 At this point (but not before), the School may advertise the new programme, accept applications, and make offers of places.
 As well as the University-based approval process outlined below, individual campuses may be required to seek further approval from local external bodies prior to or during the process (for example, in China, the Ministry of Education).
 Only when both University and relevant external approval has been given can the programme be advertised and delivered.